 I think of the words ‘social democracy’, the image that comes to mind is of grey concrete towers.
 That’s not not an attractive image.
 I do wonder whether part of the left’s electability problem stems from that sort of aesthetic association.
 It’s dull, dreary, uninspiring.
 Certainly not aspirational.

 The words ‘Christian democracy’, on the other hand, bring to mind rather different and more attractive images.
-If the welfare state had be built by Christian democrats rather than social democrats, then perhaps Grenfell’s residents would not have been stacked vertically into the sky as if they had no intrinsic value.
-Perhaps they would have been housed in cottages, with gardens and their own front doors; with swings and flowerbeds and vegetable patches.
-That’s how I imagine it.
+If the welfare state had been built by Christian Democrats rather than social democrats, then perhaps Grenfell’s residents would not have been stacked vertically into the sky as if they had no intrinsic value.
+Perhaps they would have been housed in ‘Garden City’ cottages, at street level and their own front doors, with swings and flowerbeds and vegetable patches.
+At least, that’s how I imagine it.

 If the left wants to really improve the human condition, it has to start thinking in terms of the whole person.
 We are not just homo faber or homo economics, but people with hearts, souls and sensibilities.
 Man does not live by bread alone.
 We need bread, yes, but also roses.
 Beauty, imagination, faith, tradition, belonging, a search for something bigger and better than ourselves, all have a place in the good life.